'Touched By An Angel' actress Della Reese dead at 86

 “Through her life and work she touched and inspired the lives of millions of people,” the statement added.

-No cause of death was given but Reese had suffered from diabetes which was diagnosed some 17 years ago.
+No cause of death was given, but Reese suffered from diabetes which was diagnosed some 17 years ago.

 By 1969, she had her own talk show “Della” - the first to be hosted by an African-American woman.
 She then landed roles in shows like “It Takes Two” and “Crazy Like a Fox”